Maikxx/functional-programming/README.md

 * Change the topic to test.
 * Change the language to eng.
 * Store all the data (English and Dutch books) in an array.
+* Split getters into multiple files by topic.

 ## Honourable mentions